matloff/des/README.md

 1. Start the next up time for this machine.

-2. If the queue is nonempty, remove the head and start repaird for that job.
+2. If the queue is nonempty, remove the head and start repair for that job.

 ### The sim list